 If you are at the Faculty of Graduate and Postdoctoral Studies, you will receive, or have already received, separate instructions from your faculty.

 Participate in Welcome Week

 Welcome Week begins just before classes begin in the fall session and was created to help students transition to university life.
 It includes information sessions, campus tours, resources and fun activities to start you off on the right foot!

 The Student Federation of the University of Ottawa (SFUO) has planned a number of exciting activities for your 101 Week.
 Find out more by visiting the 101 Week site.

 Graduate Students’ Association (GSAED)

 The Graduate Students’ Association (GSAED) hosts a welcome week especially created for new and returning graduate students.
 Visit the GSAED Welcome Week site for a schedule of all the events.

 Opening a student bank account in Canada is a free and simple process.
 There are several banks close to the University.
 Make sure you find out what type of account is best suited to your needs.
 To open an account, you will need to have personal identification.
 Be sure to bring your passport, study permit (if applicable) and university-issued student card.
 To activate the account, you will need to deposit a small amount of money.
 After opening an account, you will receive a bank debit card that will allow you to withdraw money at most automated bank teller machines and will be accepted at most stores to pay for your purchases.

 Please note that it can be very difficult for an international student to obtain a credit card.
 We therefore recommend that you obtain a credit card in your home country.

-The following is a list of the main Canadian banks:
+Below is a list of the major Canadian banks: